danmar/cppcheck/man/manual.md

     cppcheck --project=foobar.cppcheck

 The Cppcheck GUI has a few options that are not available in the command line directly.
 To use these options you can import a GUI project file.
-We want to keep the command line tool usage simple and limit the options by intention.
+The command line tool usage is kept intentionally simple and the options are therefore limited.

 To ignore certain folders in the project you can use `-i`.
-This will skip analysis of source files in the `foo` folder.
+This will skip the analysis of source files in the `foo` folder.

     cppcheck --project=foobar.cppcheck -ifoo